crcx/retroforth/README.md

     make

 You will need a standard C compiler and `make`.
-The `ri` binary requires (n)curses, but you can ignore any build/link errors by
+The `retro-ri` binary requires (n)curses, but you can ignore any build/link errors by doing:
-doing:

     make -kis